Conflict Minerals Reporting Template - CMRT

-Here is a list of free online databases* from associations or distributors, which include some of the most common manufacturers of electronics parts.
-Either corporate Conflict Minerals Reporting Templates (CMRT) or policies are listed here:
+Here is a list of free online databases* from associations or distributors, which include some of the most common manufacturers of electronics parts:

-The American Dodd-Frank regulation regulates the declarations of 4 conflict minerals called 3TG (Tin, Tantalum, Tungsten, and Gold, namely tin, tantalum, tungsten, and gold) from mines in the Democratic Republic of Congo (DRC).
+The American Dodd-Frank Act regulates the declarations of 4 conflict minerals called 3TG (Tin, Tantalum, Tungsten, and Gold, namely tin, tantalum, tungsten, and gold) from mines in the Democratic Republic of the Congo (DRC).

 In the European Union, a similar law is also in force: Regulation # 2017/821 laying down supply chain due diligence obligations for Union importers of tin, tantalum and tungsten, their ores, and gold originating from conflict-affected and high-risk areas.